OpenWorksGroup/openbadges-directory/get-recent-badges.markdown

 res.send(out);
 {% endhighlight %}

 With a little additional markup and CSS, the results are the same as the PHP example image above.
-A more complete code excerpt follows:
+The code could appear in the context of a node app as follows:

 {% highlight js %}
 app.get('/badges', function(req, res){